But that’s not what he finds when he looks outside.

 “There’s something else I’ve been wondering.
 You’ve been busy with school and wrestling and Brian since I’ve known you.
 What you haven’t done is talk about your other friends.”

 Adam sat back and looked at me.
 “You know, you’re right.
 I have a lot of friends at school.
 Mostly freshmen, and mostly boys.
 Once wrestling is over, I’ll start getting together with my school friends more often — and Brian, too, if he wants to hang out with a bunch of lowly freshmen.”
 Adam laughed.

 “What sort of things would you do with Brian and your friends?”

 “Go to one of the parks and shoot baskets, play flag football or soccer, play tennis, and go swimming at the Heather Farms Park or Larkey Park pools.
 Sometimes we could go to the movies, go downtown to wander around, go to the Bedford Art Gallery, go hiking… and lots of other things.”
 He took a deep breath and let it out, grinning.

 “You seem to know what you want to do.
 Have you done these things with your friends before?”

 “The other thing, my mom didn’t want me to have anyone come to our house unless she was there.
 I asked her why, and she said she didn’t like to have people she didn’t know at our house.
 The trouble is, she worked afternoon and evening shifts, so she wasn’t home very often when I was home from school.
-I’d visit friends at their houses when it was close enough so I could walk.
-Sometimes we played video games or watched football or basketball, or went to the park or the movies or something like that.
+So, I’d visit friends at their houses when it was close enough so I could walk.
+Sometimes we played video games or watched football or basketball, went to the park or the movies or something like that.
 The only times I could see friends at my house was when they’d come over on the weekend and when my mom was home.”